Indonesian navy checking on submarine after failure to report back from exercise | Law-Order

 The Indonesian navy is making checks on one of its submarines after the vessel failed to report back results of a training exercise on Wednesday, a navy spokesman said.

-The submarine was taking part in a torpedo drill in North Bali waters but failed to relay the results of the exercise as expected, spokesman Julius Widjojono said.
+The submarine was taking part in a torpedo drill in North Bali waters but failed to relay results of the exercise as expected, said spokesman First Admiral, Julius Widjojono.
+The submarine, the KRI Nanggala 402, was built in Germany in 1981, has a cruising speed of 21.5 knots, and can take up to 34 passengers.

+The navy spokesman and a spokesman for the defense ministry were not immediately available to respond to questions about how many crews was on board.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)